owlbarn/tutorial/book/neural-network/README.md

 ![Basic processing unit in LSTM](images/neural-network/lstm.png "lstm"){width=80% #fig:neural-network:lstm}

-Let's then see how it achieves this effect.
+Let's see how it achieves this effect.
 The process unit of LSTM is shown in [@fig:neural-network:lstm].
 It consists of three parts that corresponds to the three choices listed above.